C0nw0nk/CoinHive/README.md

 # CoinHive
-A nice friendly simple and easly customizable GUI for coinhives javascript miner to embed onto websites so users of your site can interact with features of the miner on every single page this javascript miner is to help those who have problems with advertising/ads/popups etc and provide a all around better cleaer web experience for everyone.
+A nice friendly simple and easly customizable GUI for coinhives javascript miner to embed onto websites so users of your site can interact with features of the miner on every single page this javascript miner is to help those who have problems with advertising/ads/popups etc and provide a all around better cleaner web experience for everyone.

 This script is to show as a example how easy it is to embed a nice floating mining widget into your site for your users to interact with.
 It is very easy to modify / read you can easly change the designs colors and styles yourself, I do hope you Enjoy it.